 Happily it has more than enough power for anything you may imagine throwing at it.
 Usually, companies like to over brag about their products, which is not helping as many of you guys have been returning and asking me why certain DAC/AMps can’t drive your headphones properly.
 The sparrow should have more than enough juice for portables.
 It has a really beautiful aesthetic, and this is how my dream ultra portable DAC/AMP looks like.
 Smol, glassy, and made like a tiny tank.
 Really tiny one.
 It is a slightly slippery device, so be careful when handling it.

 I would recommend using double sided velcro strips to attach it to your smartphone while using it.
-It has no bluetooth like FiiO BTR5, but it has MQA decoding abilities, along with DSD and DXD decoding abilities.
-It is also one of the very few DAC/AMPs that stays fairly cool during usage, and which can drive Sivga P-II well from the balanced output.
+It has no Bluetooth like FiiO BTR5, but it has MQA decoding abilities, along with DSD and DXD decoding abilities.
+It is also one of the very few DAC/AMPs that stays fairly cool during usage, and which can drive Sivga P-II very well from the balanced output.
 The sound is incredibly good with MQA, so if you haven’t tested MQA yet, you better give it a go, it is fun and the sound is pretty great.

 The balanced output sounds much better than the Single Ended one, and it has more driving power too.
 It is easily recognized by all my smartphones, windows computer and laptop, and doesn’t need a driver installed.
-The two cables that come with it are not very good, they are not shielded, and are noisy, so I totally recommend something like a ddHifi Cable or this one from Amazon: https://www.amazon.com/CableCreation-Braided-Compatible-MacBook-Resistance/dp/B01CZVEUIE
+If you need an alternative cable, I recommend checking out this one, which I use and I like a lot: https://www.amazon.com/CableCreation-Braided-Compatible-MacBook-Resistance/dp/B01CZVEUIE

-The unit is light, and feels well made, and the Earmen Logo lights up during usage, and in different colors depending on what you’re decoding.
+The unit is light, and feels well made, and the Earmen Logo lights up during usage, and in different colors depending on what type of files you’re decoding.
 The DAC inside is an ESS ES9218PRO, a really ballsy one actually.
 In fact, it is the only ultraportable DAC/AMP that has this DAC in the PRO version, and Earmen is not afraid to use it at its full potential.

 Despite all of this, it doesn’t really drain too much battery from my Xiaomi Note 9S or Huawei P20, so I can easily recommend it for portability.
-It doesn’t take noise from being close to a smartphone either, being well protected from EMI or interference, and I experienced no issues with it while using it, although I had to replace the original cables for the noise to go away.
-The sound is seriously good when using MQA and Tidal, so at least give it a trey if you can.
+It doesn’t take noise from being close to a smartphone either, being well protected from EMI or interference, and I experienced no issues with it while using it, although the original cables did not work well for me, and I like the ergonomics of aftermarket ones.

-Here comes the part that saves this review from sounding a bit negativistic.
 The sound of the Sparrow is really impressive, being one of the most transparent and detailed DAC/AMPs you can find around the price point.
 It doesn’t have much of a signature, as transparency itself means that it doesn’t color, but rather play what it is being fed.
 Earmen Sparrow has a really clean sound, with tons of detail, a wide soundstage, and reminds me an awful lot of NextDrive Spectra X, when it comes to the dynamics, having a magically dynamic presentation.
 Please be careful, the volume from the balanced output can be really loud at 10/100 with IEMs, so it has tons of power to spare, but if you don’t adjust it carefully you may lose an IEM or an ear.

-There are tons of good USB DACs in this price range, like the Earmen TR-AMP (which is just 50 USD more than the sparrow), or the NextDrive Spectra X, but those are the ones you guys asked me the most about, so I decided to help as much as I can.
+There are tons of good USB DACs in this price range, like the Earmen TR-AMP (which is just 50 USD more than the sparrow), being one of my favorite DAC/AMPs still in 2021.

 The pairing part will include pairings with Final Audio A8000, Meze Rai Penta, and Sivga P-II.
-I went with pretty pricey IEMs because the Sparrow is aimed at harder to drive and more picky partners, and it wouldn’t make much sense to invest in it if you’re mainly using 100 USD IEMs.
+I went with pretty pricey IEMs because the Sparrow is aimed at harder to drive and more picky partners, and it makes more sense when the IEM can reveal how good the source is as well.

 All of the partners I picked are easily driven By the Sparrow, and it could easily drive a HIFIMAN Deva, iBasso SR-2, and even an HIFIMAN Arya too, so don’t be shy with pairing it when you got for its mates.

 Earmen Sparrow + Final Audio A8000 – (200 USD + 2000 USD) – A8000 is a bit of a benchmark to me, and the Sparrow passed the test!
-It got good details, not a lot of background noise, and a ton of impact in its sodun.
-The dynamics are ok too, and the overall engagement factor is great, making me keep this pairing in my ears and not yearn to switch to something else soon.
+It got good details, no background noise, and a ton of impact in its sound.
+The dynamics are awesome too, and the overall engagement factor is great, making me keep this pairing always close to me when I go out and about.

-Earmen Sparrow + Meze Rai Penta – (200 USD + 1300 USD) – Meze Rai Penta is actually helped a bit by the Sparrow, as it gives them a sparkly sound in the highs, which they direly needed.
+Earmen Sparrow + Meze Rai Penta – (200 USD + 1300 USD) – Meze Rai Penta is actually helped a lot by the Sparrow, as it gives them a sparkly sound in the highs, which they direly needed.
 They have a smooth top end, and are somewhat too laid back for rock and metal.
-Sparrow seems to help a bit with that and give them a beautiful, musical sound with more life and more engagement.
+Sparrow is here to help, pump up their sound, improve their detail, and give them a beautiful, musical sound with more life and more engagement.

 Earmen Sparrow + Sivga P-II – (200 USD + 400 USD) – I was really surprised to hear that the Sparrow had enough power to drive the P-II on balanced.
 The sound is really balanced, sparkly, fun and engaging.
 I’m impressed by the speed of the bass and nice extension in the treble, and the wide soundstage.
 Overall, a really recommended, albeit slightly unlikely pair when you think about how much I struggled to drive P-2 well, once again showing how good the Sparrow can be.

 Value and Conclusion